joric/mitosis/mitosis-bluetooth/README.md

 ![](https://i.imgur.com/V3RtvBr.jpg)

+## Debugging

 Since nRF51 and ST-Link doesn't support SWO I just hooked up a single TX pin (pin 19) for debug.
 It actually works!

+So you only need ONE pin to print messages in the terminal (I use Arduino IDE Serial Monitor) via UART.

 ![](https://i.imgur.com/tXjixUZ.jpg)